ISISComputingGroup/ibex_user_manual/doc/obsolete/Previous-Instrument-Control-at-ISIS-‐-SECI.rst

 Differences between Open Genie and genie_python
 ------------------------------------------------

-A detailed description of the differences is available on the [[Scripting page|Scripting]].
+A detailed description of the differences is available in :doc:`/Scripting`.